Lightning Rarely Strikes Twice – By Darlin

 Ororo did not go to Remy and he did not seek her out but Mystique went to Remy.
-Tempting and luring using her changeling abilities to woe him in the shape of his beloved Rogue.
-No one knew if he had given in not even Rogue but Ororo knew.
+Tempting and luring using her changeling abilities to woo him in the shape of his beloved Rogue.
+No one knew if he had given into her seduction not even Rogue but Ororo knew.
 And it was because she knew that she made it a point of visiting him at his private townhouse when things were quiet in the X-Men's world.

 It had been a long time since she'd gone to his town home.
-She used her key to let herself in calling out his name.
-Silence answered her.
-She made herself at home in his elegantly furnished apartment.
-The place was put together as if Remy had hired an interior designer which she knew he hadn't.
+She used her key to let herself in, calling out his name.
+Silence.
+She made herself at home in his beautifully furnished apartment.
+The place was decorated as if Remy had hired an interior designer which she knew he hadn't.
 Very simple, with understated elegance.
 By the window near the front door there was a small black dining room table, the top shining as if it had just been waxed, along with four matching parson chairs all of black leather.
-The chairs complimented the large couch and two comfy chairs also in black leather, that surrounded a squat black and red oriental lacquered coffee table.
-A few silk throw pillows in different reds added to the pulled together effect.
+The chairs complimented the large couch and two comfy chairs, also in black leather, that surrounded a squat black and red oriental lacquered coffee table resting on an expensive oriental rug also in shades of red and black.
+A few silk throw pillows matching the colors in the carpet added to the pulled together effect.

 All faced the larger window to the other side of the door.
-The area rugs in the dining room and the kitchen were Persians both in black and reds that went well with the black leather.
-The few nick knacks, all odd looking abstract creations that were supposed to be actual things one should recognize but you couldn't were worth a fortune and the paintings on the walls matched the décor as if he'd designed the room around them.
-She knew they were all originals probably worth more than an entire teacher's salary for several years.
+The area rugs in the dining room and the kitchen were Persians both in black and reds that went well with the oriental rug.
+The few knickknacks, all odd looking abstract creations that were supposed to be actual things one should recognize but you couldn't, were worth a fortune and the paintings on the walls matched the décor as if he'd designed the room around them.
+She knew they were all originals, probably worth more than an entire teacher's salary for several years.
 He was in his modernist phase and she was pretty sure he'd swiped them but again she refrained from asking.
-With Remy it was better not to ask.
+With Remy it was just better not to ask.

-She tried calling him, waited for him to answer but the call went into voice mail.
+She tried calling him on her phone, waited for him to pick up but the call went into voice mail.
 She left a quick message as she browsed through his refrigerator.
-Finding her favorite wine she retrieved a crystal wine goblet and a corkscrew from the cabinets.
-Shortly she was sprawled out on his king-sized bed in her lacy bra and thong in blood red – a fascinating contrast against the black silk comforter she thought when she eyed herself in the mirrored ceiling above the bed.
+Finding her favorite wine she retrieved a crystal wine goblet and a corkscrew from a drawer.
+Shortly she was sprawled out on his king-sized bed in her lacy bra and thong, both in blood red – a fascinating contrast against the black silk comforter she thought when she eyed herself in the mirrored ceiling above the bed.

 "Do not call me that," she snapped already feeling the wine's affects.